jmtalarn/elm-personal-site/content/posts/2017-05-19-build-publish-ionic-app-first-steps.md

 blank will provide the HTML for a blank page and tabs provide the HTML skeleton for a tabbed application.

-In our app, we have chosen the tabbed template as it fits to the <a href="http://blog.jmtalarn.com/build-publish-ionic-app-i-idea/">starting idea of the app</a>.</li>
+In our app, we have chosen the tabbed template as it fits to the [starting idea of the app](http://blog.jmtalarn.com/build-publish-ionic-app-i-idea/).</li>

-<li>The final parameter **--type ionic1** forces the generator to use the version 1 of the framework because of the <a href="http://blog.jmtalarn.com/build-publish-ionic-app-i-idea/#technology">technology chosen</a></li>
+<li>The final parameter **--type ionic1** forces the generator to use the version 1 of the framework because of the [technology chosen](http://blog.jmtalarn.com/build-publish-ionic-app-i-idea/#technology)</li>
 </ul>

 <h2>Adding the mobile development platforms</h2>